 - Do not give aspirin to children under 18 years of age.
 Your child could develop Reye syndrome if he takes aspirin.
 Reye syndrome can cause life-threatening brain and liver damage.
 Check your child's medicine labels for aspirin, salicylates, or oil of wintergreen.

 - Give your child's medicine as directed.
 Contact your child's healthcare provider if you think the medicine is not working as expected.
 Tell him or her if your child is allergic to any medicine.
 Keep a current list of the medicines, vitamins, and herbs your child takes.
 Include the amounts, and when, how, and why they are taken.
 Bring the list or the medicines in their containers to follow-up visits.
 Carry your child's medicine list with you in case of an emergency.

 Care for your child:

 - Soothe your child's throat.
-If your child is 8 years or older, have him gargle with salt water.
-Mix ¼ teaspoon salt with 1 cup warm water.
-Children who are 4 years or older may suck on hard candy, cough drops, or throat lozenges.
-Do not give anything with honey in it to children younger than 1 year old.
+If your child is 8 years or older, have him or her gargle with salt water.
+Make salt water by dissolving ¼ teaspoon salt in 1 cup warm water.

 Write down your questions so you remember to ask them during your visits.